apisyouwonthate/api-glossary/README.md

 ## Links

-Links can mean a lot of things in the concept of computing and APIs, but in OpenAPI there is a [Links Object](http://spec.openapis.org/oas/v3.0.2#parameter-object), which represents a possible design-time link for a response.
+Links can mean a lot of things in the concept of computing and APIs, but in OpenAPI there is a [Link Object](http://spec.openapis.org/oas/v3.0.2#link-object), which represents a possible design-time link for a response.

 This can be handy for making API documentation a bit less RPC and a bit more REST, by giving hints as to next available actions for any response.
 It gets a bit more like Hypermedia Controls (a.k.a HATEOAS) if used at runtime, as once a client has a response, the headers, and data instance can be combined with the links to figure out next available actions.